dsccommunity/GPRegistryPolicyDsc/README.md

 This resource module contains resources used to apply and manage local group policies by modifying the respective .pol file.

-This module adapted code from [GPRegistryPolicy](https://github.com/PowerShell/GPRegistryPolicy).
+This module is an adaptation from [GPRegistryPolicy](https://github.com/PowerShell/GPRegistryPolicy).

 This project has adopted [this code of conduct](CODE_OF_CONDUCT.md).